eirikberger/NoRwayGeo/README.md

 ## Linking Municipality Names to Number

-The data with historical municipality names are built in.
+The data with historical municipality names are built in and include alternative names and ways of spelling.
 Here is an example of how to use it.

 ``` r
 match_municipality("Oppegaard")